Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 ```

 Can be used to grant read-only access to **all** authenticated users of LUMI-O.
-Usefully if data is semi-public but for some reason or another only
+Useful if data is semi-public but for some reason or another only
-persons with lumi access.
+people with lumi access.
 Note here that we are only granting read access to the bucket itself
 not any of the objects.

 To view existing ACL:s you can use